davidhme/edd-drip/readme.txt

 * Update: Added support for free downloads when edd bypass modal is turned on.
 When bypass modal is on the cart items are empty so subscriber was not being added.

-* Update: Added logging class
+* Update: Added logging option to UI and simple logging class

 * Update: Updated hook to use after payment instead of complete purchase